Last updated on June 7, 2025

 Violent Ultimatum

-This has to compete with much better specific removal spells in EDH where you’ll be playing it most, and the 7-mana cost is really holding it back here.
+This has to compete with much better specific removal spells in EDH, and the 7-mana cost really holds it back here.

 #6.
 Genesis Ultimatum